makane47/Busard/README.md

 ## Installation

+Clone the repository to get the source : `git clone https://github.com/rudi-bruchez/Busard.git`

 Busard can be deployed manually in a docker container, or using CI/CD.
 You can also compile it manually and run it using `dotnet`.
 It is targeting .NET 6.

 A [`Dockerfile`](./Dockerfile) can be found in the root folder.
 I believe it is easy to understand by itself.
 You can build it using the [`docker image build`](https://docs.docker.com/engine/reference/commandline/image_build/) command.